peteroupc/peteroupc.github.io/graphics.md

 Screen image effects (filters):

 - Effects that modify the game screen image to emulate CRT displays[^52] are outside the scope of this challenge.
-So are effects that [**scale**](https://www.pcgamingwiki.com/wiki/Glossary:Scaling) the game screen to fit the height or width of the player's display.[^53] A game can have these effects if it wishes, but they should be game settings.
+So are effects that [**scale**](https://www.pcgamingwiki.com/wiki/Glossary:Scaling) the game screen to fit the height or width of the player's display.[^53] This specification assumes those effects are not in place.
+A game can have those effects if it wishes, but they should be in-game settings.

 Music and sound: